VOW Helper

 Most defaults work out of the box, but you can adjust them from the helper's Settings page:

 - API key — the personal API key the helper uses to talk to VOW.
+Each system keeps its own key, so the field shows the key for whichever server is selected above.
 Use Test connection after changing it to confirm authentication is working.

 - Local file directory — where checked-out files are stored while you edit them.